 Let's do it differently this Valentine's Day

 I see Valentine’s Day as a primarily commercial enterprise.
-Yes it can be an excuse to pay more attention to your relationship, make more of an effort to seek a relationship or generally wallow in self pity because you aren’t in an intimate relationship.
+Yes, it can be an excuse to pay more attention to your relationship or to make more of an effort to seek a relationship.
+But it can also be an excuse to wallow in self-pity if you aren’t in an intimate relationship.
 It might also be that you're aromantic and find the whole thing a farcical waste of time and feel happy in your skin alone.

 Every year, people rush off to buy red roses, perfume or aftershave, book restaurants on chaotically packed restaurant nights, stay in overly priced hotel rooms, buy theatre tickets or jewellery.
 They buy cards with prewritten sentiments because they struggle to find their own words and buy chocolates for partners who are desperate to lose weight.

 What interests me as a therapist and what I suggest we all consider is that (more often than not) people actually want time with their partner over all these other choices.
 This is fully present, active listening time - not time in front of the TV or sitting on the sofa each looking at their own phones or other screens.